ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

    * **Passwords:** Use `cis527_windows` for all passwords
 3. Add a User Account to your Active Directory
    * Use your own eID for the username here, and `cis527_windows` as the password.

+{{% notice tip %}}

+As of Summer 2021, there was a bug in Windows Server that prevented the built-in Administrator account from changing some settings, specifically network settings, once the server is promoted to a domain controller.
+This can make it difficult to fix networking issues in this or future labs.
+The easy fix for this is to copy the Administrator account in the Active Directory User and Computers tool and give the new copy a different name, such as "Admin", and then use that account to log on to the server.

+{{% /notice %}}

 #### Resources